 The first consideration that should guide debate about privacy rules for ISPs is that ISPs play a central and unique role in most consumers' lives.
 This recognition is part of the rationale that underlies the Open Internet Order in the first place.
 It is also a reason to spend a moment putting ISPs in context.
 Consider what happens when you go through a typical day.
-You wake up and, before your eyes are really open, start checking your email, the weather, and the news through your smartphone.
-You can also use your smartphone to adjust the heat and start using appliances, which now communicate with services that monitor your energy use.
+Throughout the night, a connected onesie has been sending information about your newborn's heart and breathing rate to an app installed on your smartphone.
+You wake up and, before your eyes are really open, start checking not only stats about your newborn, but also your email, the weather, and the news through your smartphone.
+You can also use your smartphone to adjust the heat and start your coffee maker, and determine how much energy your household used overnight.
 Meanwhile, your kids use their phones to do last-minute research for school and chat on the latest social networks with their friends.
-Eventually, you leave the house, and your phone switches from the WiFi connected to your residential fiber connection to your mobile network - provided by the same company as your wireline connection.
-The mobile network keeps you connected and also keeps track of your location as you drive to the office.
-And so on throughout the day.
+And in the evening, the streams from your game console and video streaming services dwindle, one by one, as members of your household retire for the night.

 Think of the deeply personal portrait that you could develop from this information.
 Let's leave aside deep packet inspection for now.
 Even if an ISP just looks at the IP addresses to which you connect and the time at which connections occur, it can get an intimate portrait of your interests, daily rhythms, habits - as well as those of all members of your household.
 The ISP can tell whether you're visiting health-related websites, for example, and even whether a health-related question might be keeping you up at night.
 The ISP can infer the presence of your kids in a household.
-And as the Internet of Things becomes more deeply embedded in consumers' lives - experts predict that the number of connected devices will double in five years to 50 $\text{ billion}^{30}$ - data from these connected devices, that reveals your behavior directly or through inference, will become even more detailed and voluminous.
+And as the Internet of Things becomes more deeply embedded in consumers' lives - experts predict that the number of connected devices will double in five years to 50 billion - data from these connected devices, that reveals your behavior directly or through inference, will become even more detailed and voluminous.